SoftwareBrothers/adminjs-dev/docs-src/tutorials/actions-validations.md

 }
 ```

-(You can take a look at this video: https://www.youtube.com/watch?v=wOSPDtvJcyQ&feature=youtu.be where this particular example is used)
+(You can take a look at this [video](https://www.youtube.com/watch?v=wOSPDtvJcyQ&feature=youtu.be) where this particular example is used).